 Note: This error message also occurs if the installation .iso downloaded is incomplete or the Bootable USB made is corrupted.
 Note on checking the .iso checksums are present in my installation guides to reduce the chances of this.

 Note if you have a UEFI BIOS you’ll likely need to incorporate USB 3.0 drivers otherwise your Windows 7 installation will fail.
-To do so see my guide on the Intel USB 3.0 Creator Utility.
+To do so see my basic guide on the Intel USB 3.0 Creator Utility or my advanced guide which outlines the Slipsteam of the Convenience Rollup (Pseudo Service Pack 2), Internet Explorer 11, NVM express and USB 3.0 support.
+The advanced guide works better (but is a bit more complicated).
 You may also need to prepare SATA Preinstallation Drivers.
 To do so see my guide Downloading, Preparing and Loading SATA Preinstallation drivers.

 Notes on OEM System Locked Preinstallation